junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 Oxytocin, misoprostol, and ergometrine (ergonovine) are medicines that cause the uterus and its blood vessels to contract.
 They are important but dangerous drugs.
 Used the wrong way, or before the baby is born, they can cause the death of the mother or the child in her womb.
 Used correctly, they can save lives.
 These are their lifesaving uses:

 1. To control heavy bleeding before the placenta comes out.
-Inject 10 units of oxytocin in the buttock or thigh muscle one time only (p.
-390).
+Inject 10 units of oxytocin in the buttock or thigh muscle one time only ([page 390](#page-390)).
 If there is no oxytocin, you can use misoprostol instead.
-Give 800 mcg to dissolve under the tongue (p.
-391).
+Give 800 mcg to dissolve under the tongue ([page 391](#page-391)).

 2. If the bleeding starts after the placenta comes out.
 Inject 10 units of oxytocin in the buttock or thigh muscle.
 You can give this dose again in 20 minutes if bleeding does not stop.
-Or, give the woman 800 mcg of misoprostol to dissolve under the tongue (p.
-391).
-Or, you can give ergometrine (p.
-390), but do not use ergometrine for a woman who has hypertension or before the placenta is out.
+Or, give the woman 800 mcg of misoprostol to dissolve under the tongue ([page 391](#page-391)).
+Or, you can give ergometrine ([page 390](#page-390)), but do not use ergometrine for a woman who has hypertension or before the placenta is out.

 IMPORTANT: Midwives and other health workers who help women deliver should carry enough medicines to stop heavy bleeding if it happens.
 Too many mothers bleed to death who could be saved.

 3. To help prevent heavy bleeding after birth.
 Some authorities now recommend giving all women a single dose of oxytocin, misoprostol, or ergometrine to prevent heavy bleeding after birth.
 This will prevent some dangerous bleeding, but also treats many women with medicine when they do not need it.
 A midwife who only has a little medicine may choose to save the medicine she has for emergencies.

-4. To control the bleeding of a miscarriage (p.
-281).
+4. To control the bleeding of a miscarriage ([page 281](#page-281)).
 If the woman is rapidly losing blood and medical help is far away, use oyxtocin, misoprostol, or ergometrine as suggested above.

 WARNING: The use of oxytocin, misoprostol, or ergometrine to hasten childbirth or give strength to the mother’s labor is very dangerous for both her and the child.
 These medicines are rarely needed before the baby is born, and then only a highly trained birth attendant should use them.